beam-community/elixir-companies/README.md

 * [Nebo15](http://nebo15.com/) ([Github](https://github.com/Nebo15)) - Large peer-to-peer lending platform completely on Elixir, from scratch.
 Kiev, Ukraine.
 * [Resuelve](https://resuelve.mx) ([Github](https://github.com/resuelve)) - Multiple retail financial services in LATAM.
 Elixir is used in the CBS (Core Banking System) and P2P loan service.
 * [Planswell](https://planswell.com/) ([Github](https://github.com/planswell)) - The company that helps you feel better about your money.
 Fund your retirement.
 Send a child to school.
 Pay off your debts.
 Planswell shows you how to achieve your biggest goals with one single monthly contribution.
 Toronto, Canada.
+* [TrustBK](https://trustbk.com) - A Bank for Small and Medium Businesses.
+Elixir is used for the Core Banking System (CBS).
+Based in Paris, France.

 #### Food